 Maggie McCombs, 26, a content marketer and social media consultant in Lexington, Kentucky, grew up believing her family was struggling.

 Her stay-at-home mom managed the household finances and kept an extremely tight budget, allowing for almost no spending money for anything beyond housing and food.
-For entertainment, the family went to parks, visited an amusement park once a month and ate at a budget restaurant three times a year.

 Your Money DNA

 McCombs internalized her mom's extreme frugality, and she's now playing out the exact same pattern she grew up with.
 It's something many of us do without realizing it.
 “Our research shows that the money patterns we observe in childhood are the primary source driving our financial decision-making later in life,” says Edward Horwitz, Ph.D., CFP®, associate professor of behavioral finance at Creighton University Heider College of Business.

 “Children primarily learn from modeling, and we all have a tendency to pick up the behaviors of our parents,” says Brad Klontz, Psy.D., CFP®, founder of the Financial Psychology Institute and associate professor of psychology at Creighton University.

 Although environment is the number one driver of how our financial habits develop, genetics come into play, too.
 Research published in the Journal of Finance in 2015 found that people with a variant of one specific gene, as well as a higher degree of financial literacy, make better money decisions than other individuals.
 Another 2015 study published in the Journal of Political Economy concluded that about one-third of our approach to savings stems from genetics.
 DNA also predisposes us to having more or less self control, according to a University of Edinburgh study.
 That may be key in determining our likelihood to spend.

 Leaving Your Family Legacy Behind